linjungz/aws-connected-vehicle-solution/README.md

 App Secret is stored in Lambda function environment varaible and you could change it to your app secret for Authing.

-*Still Working to change this step into the Cloudformation template for one-click deployment.*

 ## 3. Testing Vehicle Service API

 ### 3.1 Authenticate using Authing.cn and Get JWT Token